 In 2013, as a direct response to the aftermath of the Financial Crisis, AnewAmerica formally expanded its mission to include other underserved communities in our marketplace.
 It was felt that the expertise that the organization had could be leveraged with our greater community in order to assist those communities most impacted by the crisis.

-Today, as a AnewAmerica shortly enters its 22nd year as an organization, we are proud of the foundation on which we were built and look forward to building our services to meet the needs our clients.
+Today, as a AnewAmerica is in its 24th year as an organization, we are proud of the foundation on which we were built and look forward to building our services to meet the needs our clients.